-These Healthy White Chocolate Macadamia Nut Cookies are sure to be your next favorite #cookie recipe!
+These easy and Healthy White Chocolate Macadamia Nut Cookies are softy, chewy, and sure to be your next favorite cookie recipe!
 Made with no added sugar, flour, or oils!

 By posting this recipe I am entering a recipe contest sponsored by Mauna Loa and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.